Requirement for Checking Out Books

 Law faculty members may renew all GW and WRLC books 3 times, and these renewals can begin 3 weeks before the end-of-semester due dates (see chart under "Loan Period").
 All books may be renewed a variety of ways, including online, email, and phone.
 Click here for details.

-If you reach the renewal limit of 3, you must bring the books in person to the Circulation Desk to return or renew; if you still need the books, we will start over the process for you, allowing up to 3 more automatic renewals.
+If you reach the renewal limit of 3, you must bring the books in person to the Check Out Desk to return or renew; if you still need the books, we will start over the process for you, allowing up to 3 more automatic renewals.

 Overdue Fines and Other Fees